leomccormack/SPARTA/README.md

 ```
 git clone --recursive https://github.com/leomccormack/SPARTA
-# or if you have already cloned the repository, update with:
+# or if you have already cloned the repository, update/init with:
 git submodule update --init --recursive
 ```